skip to Main Content

 • You receive an immediate income tax deduction for a portion of your contribution to the trust.

-• You or your designated beneficiaries receive a predictable, stable income for life or specified term.
+• You or your designated beneficiaries receive a predictable, stable income for life or a specified term.

-• You defer payment of the capital gain tax on appreciated assets you donate.
+• You defer payment of the capital gains tax on appreciated assets you donate that are sold.

 Charitable Lead Trust